valarnet/valarnet-blog/posts/20230125-bgp-evpn-filtering.md

 > - Verify overlay peering between the BGWs, Spines, and Leafs.
 > - Verify multicast routing if used for site-internal purposes.
 > - Verify ingress-replication NVE learning occurs properly between the BGWs.
-> - Track the hosts and prefixes for proper control plane learning by starting from local leaf to local BGW, then across to remote BGWs, and remote leafs.
+> - Track the hosts and prefixes for proper control plane learning by starting from local leaf, local spine,  local BGW, then across to remote BGWs, remote spines, and remote leafs.
 Repeat this process in the other direction.

 ### Data Plane Troubleshooting
 > - Verify MTU is set properly across the board.